Frequently Asked Questions About Elder Abuse in California

 When should I call Adult Protective Services in California?

 When elders are victims of neglect, exploitation or abuse, the Adult Protective Services (APS) Agency can help.
 Each California county, including Santa Clara County, San Mateo County and Alameda County, has a local agency and can be reached through a 24-hour elder abuse hotline.

-When you suspect abuse has occurred in a nursing home or assisted living facility, you can contact the APS directly to report your complaint or request assistance.
+When you suspect abuse has occurred in a nursing home or assisted living facility, you should report it.
+You can contact the APS directly to report your complaint or request assistance.
 Upon receiving the report, the APS will then work closely with local officials such as law enforcement, doctors and nurses.